MoVChurch/memberOnly/README.md

 ---

 ### ✅ **Things That Are Working Well**
 - **Secure by default**: No whitelist, no access.
 Encrypted local storage.
+We ensure data confidentiality both while being transferred from Google Sheets via HTTPS and while stored locally in the browser using AES-GCM.
 - **Noindex/nofollow**: Page stays off search engines.
 - **Polished UI**: The login screen is clean and styled nicely.
-- **Dynamic control**: Google Sheets makes it easy to manage whitelisted emails.
+- **Dynamic control**: Google Sheets makes it easy to manage whitelisted emails and the core directory data.

 ---